United States men's national field hockey team: Pan American Cup

 The U.S. missed out on the final of the 2009 Men's Pan American Cup from a missed penalty stroke in normal time.
-Had the penalty been converted the team would have won the final vs Canada for direct qualification to the World Cup.
+Had the penalty been converted the team would have won the final vs. Canada for direct qualification to the World Cup.
 As it was, they lost in overtime on a golden goal and Canada went to the 2010 World Cup in India.

 Hockey World League

-In 2016, the USMNT competed in FIH Hockey World League Round 1 in Salamanca, Mexico.
-The U.S. Men's National Team put in a dominant performance to finish undefeated and as FIH Hockey World League Round 1 champions to secure a spot at FIH Hockey World League Round 2 in March 2017.
-The 6–1 win over Barbados added to USA's 33 goals while only allowing 2 over the 4 match tournament.
-Going into the final, the USMNT was familiar with their opponent as they had played Barbados in the first game and came out on top with a 3–1 victory.
-With the roster that was representing the US, the squad kept developing their play throughout the week culminating in a dominant performance in the final.
-Team USA finished third in Round 2 and didn't make it to the Semifinal Round of the 2016–17 Men's FIH Hockey World League.
+In 2016, the U.S. competed in FIH Hockey World League Round 1 in Salamanca, Mexico.
+The U.S. put in a dominant performance to finish undefeated and as FIH Hockey World League round 1 champions to secure a spot at FIH Hockey World League round 2 in March 2017.
+The 6–1 win over Barbados added to U.S.'s 33 goals while only allowing 2 over the 4 match tournament.
+Going into the final, the U.S. was familiar with their opponent as they had played Barbados in the first game and came out on top with a 3–1 victory.
+With the roster that was representing the United States, the squad kept developing their play throughout the week culminating in a dominant performance in the final.
+Team USA finished third in Round 2 and didn't make it to the semifinal Round of the 2016–17 Men's FIH Hockey World League.